zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_cpc_module.rst

 Synopsis
 --------
-- Gathers facts about the CPC including its child resources.
+- Gather facts about a CPC (Z system), including its adapters and partitions.
-- Updates the properties of a CPC.
+- Update the properties of a CPC.